whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 [According](https://www.youtube.com/watch?v=7OWAO5nnR9A&feature=youtu.be&t=43){:target="_blank"} to Allergist Dr. Dana Wallace:

-> The ideal situation is one where the cat has it's private room where it lives most of the time.
+> The ideal situation is one where the cat has its private room where it lives most of the time.
 This really significantly reduces the exposure of dander to the rest of the house.

 To top it off: